nonso-chiagunye/jenkins-bridgecrew/README.md

 See my *jenkinsfile* for guide <br>
 Apply and Save

 Go back to the pipeline and click 'Build with Parameters'.
-Select one out of the *action_parameters* above <br>
+Select one out of the parameter *Choices* above <br>

 *On Pushes and Pull Requests, the first action specified will run automatically*